scarabdesign/EmailClientProof/README.md

 10. Make the port `587`.
 11. Restart and test the application.
 Note: Email will most certainly go to the Spam folder

+## Testing Failures

+The API will attempt to send the emails up to the default of 3 times (settable in `EmailClient.ApiService.appsettings.json` as `MaxAttempts`) and the failed status can be found in the Campaign editor window in the email list.

+Failures are detected when:
+- The user name can't authenticate against the given server
+- The sender email is not accepted
+- The recipient email is not accepted

+As of this publishing, it's not possible to send with a different email address than the one used in the authentication attempt.
+I don't know how to trigger a recipient rejection at this time either, so the only testable failure would be authentication.
+To set this test up, use fake credentials in the `appsettings.json` (or just use the existing sample email `sampleemail@gmail.com`).

 ## Using Postman

 Included in the root of the project folder is a file called `EmailProof.postman_collection.json`.
 In